Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

-# Azure Cosmos DB CORE (SQL) API Python SDK
+# Azure Cosmos DB SQL API Python SDK

 [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/) is a globally distributed, fully managed, multi-model NoSQL database service that supports document, key-value, wide-column, and graph databases.
 For more information, go to https://www.gotcosmos.com/ .

-Use the Azure Cosmos DB CORE (SQL) API Python SDK to operate databases, containers, and the JSON documents stored in the [CORE (SQL) API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-getting-started).
+Use the Azure Cosmos DB SQL API Python SDK to operate databases, containers, and the JSON documents stored in the [SQL API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-getting-started).

-> This SDK is used for the [CORE (SQL) API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-getting-started).
+> This SDK is used for the [SQL API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-getting-started).
 For all other APIs, please check the [Azure Cosmos DB documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) to evaluate the best SDK for your project.

 Key capabilities are: